kjolley/BIGSdb_documentation/data_export/isolate_export.rst

 *********************
 Isolate record export
 *********************
-You can export the entire isolate recordset by clicking the 'Export dataset' link in the Export section of the main contents page.
+You can export the entire isolate recordset by expanding the Export section on the main contents page and clicking the 'Export dataset' link.

 .. image:: /images/data_export/isolate_export.png